CarterPerez-dev/angela-cli/MD/Next-Steps.md

 *   **Goal:** Enable Angela to understand and interact with a wider range of essential developer tools beyond basic Git and package managers.
 *   **Key Objectives:**
     *   **Docker Integration:** Implement understanding and execution of common Docker commands (`build`, `run`, `ps`, `logs`, `stop`, `rm`).
 Allow requests like "Angela, show me the logs for the webserver container" or "Rebuild the backend Docker image".
 Requires specific command generation logic and potentially parsing Docker output.

-    *   **Cloud CLI Integration (Select Platforms):** Target one or two major cloud providers (e.g., AWS CLI, gcloud CLI).
-Implement understanding for common resource listing, status checks, and simple deployment commands (e.g., "List my S3 buckets", "What's the status of my EC2 instances?", "Deploy the app to App Engine").
-This involves careful command generation and potentially parsing structured output (JSON/YAML).
-    *   **Database Interaction (Basic & Safe):** Configure safe, read-only interaction with common databases (e.g., PostgreSQL, MySQL).
-Allow requests like "Show the schema for the 'users' table" or "Count the number of records in the 'orders' table".
-Requires secure credential management and query generation/validation.
-    *   **Toolchain Module Enhancement:** Refactor and expand `angela/toolchain/` to include dedicated modules for Docker, Cloud CLIs, and Databases, abstracting the interaction logic.
+    *   **Toolchain Module Enhancement:** Refactor and expand `angela/toolchain/` to include dedicated modules for Docker, abstracting the interaction logic.

 **Phase 11: Autonomous Multi-File Code Generation & Refinement**